cqr-cryeye-forks/domain_expiration/README.md

 ## Output
 Domain info:
-is expired, if will expire soon expiration date, creation date, updated date, country can be written to a file or into terminal output in text or JSON formats
+is exist, is expired, if will expire soon expiration date, creation date, updated date, country can be written to a file or into terminal output in text or JSON formats